-Check that when the log lifter is cranked down, it moves easily through the ratchet cam housing driven by its own weight.
+When the log lifter is being cranked down, check that it moves easily through the ratchet cam housing driven by its own weight.

 If this is not the case:

 - Loosen the four bolts in the ratchet cam housing. - Loosen the bolts between the horizontal beam and the lower long leg. - Pull the log lifter up and down a couple of times until it moves without difficulty. - Tighten the bolts.